 Table 15.14 summarizes the options available in the DECOMP_MASTER_IP statement.
 These options control the MILP solver that is used to solve the integer version of the master problem.
-For descriptions of these options, see the section "MILP Solver Options" on page 327 in Chapter 8, "The Mixed Integer Linear Programming Solver" and the section "PROC OPTMILP Statement" on page 618 in Chapter 13, "The OPTMILP Procedure."
+For descriptions of these options, see the section "MILP Solver Options" on page 325 in Chapter 8, "The Mixed Integer Linear Programming Solver," and the section "PROC OPTMILP Statement" on page 630 in Chapter 13, "The OPTMILP Procedure."
 Some options have different defaults when you use the decomposition algorithm, as shown in Table 15.14.

-Description decomp-master-ip-option Different Default Presolve Option Specifies the type of presolve PRESOLVER= Control Options Specifies the stopping criterion based on an absolute objec- tive gap ABSOBJGAP= Specifies the cutoff value for node removal CUTOFF= Emphasizes feasibility or optimality EMPHASIS= Specifies the maximum violation on variables and con- straints FEASTOL= 1E-7 Specifies the maximum allowed difference between an integer variable's value and an integer INTTOL= Specifies how frequently to print the node log LOGFREQ= Specifies the level of detail of solution progress to print in LOGLEVEL= the log Specifies the maximum number of nodes to be processed MAXNODES= [†] Specifies the maximum number of solutions to be found MAXSOLS= Specifies the time limit for the optimization process MAXTIME= Specifies the number of threads to use in the master integer solver NTHREADS= Specifies the tolerance used when deciding on the optimal- ity of nodes in the branch-and-bound tree OPTTOL= 1E-7 Specifies whether to use the previous best primal solution as a warm start PRIMALIN= Specifies the probing level PROBE= Specifies the stopping criterion based on a relative objective gap RELOBJGAP= 0.01 Specifies the scale of the problem matrix SCALE= Specifies the stopping criterion based on the target objec- tive value TARGET=
+Description decomp-master-ip-option Different Default Presolve Option Specifies the type of presolve PRESOLVER= Control Options Specifies the stopping criterion based on an absolute objec- tive gap ABSOBJGAP= Specifies the cutoff value for node removal CUTOFF= Emphasizes feasibility or optimality EMPHASIS= Specifies the maximum violation on variables and con- straints FEASTOL= 1E-7 Specifies the maximum allowed difference between an integer variable's value and an integer INTTOL= Specifies how frequently to print the node log LOGFREQ= Specifies the level of detail of solution progress to print in the log LOGLEVEL= Specifies the maximum number of nodes to be processed MAXNODES= [†] Specifies the maximum number of solutions to be found MAXSOLS= Specifies the time limit for the optimization process MAXTIME= Specifies the number of threads to use in the master integer solver NTHREADS= Specifies the tolerance used when deciding on the optimal- ity of nodes in the branch-and-bound tree OPTTOL= 1E-7